sunandinini/CRISPETa_i-a/README.md

 Output file containing top 10 CRISPRi designs along with the input "test.bed" has been provided in test_files.

-A fantom range of 10 was used with masked version of human genome fasta (reference genome: hg19) and the fantom TSS file linked above.
+A fantom range of 10 was used with masked fasta and the fantom TSS file for the hg19 human genome (see link above).